 PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Increase the capacity of the receiving pipes and streams The stormwater network will be upgraded over time to provide the agreed levels of service.
-This will reduce the risk of homes and business being flooded by stormwater runoff. ✓ \$37.6m 2025 - 2046 Protecting secondary flow paths We will manage secondary flow paths in a proactive manner so that they are available when the primary network is overwhelmed.
-Residents will understand the function and importance of secondary flow paths. ✓ \$10.8m 2021 - 2051 Maintain status quo Known areas of flooding will not be addressed and residents will continue to be exposed to flood risks. × N/A Not planned
+This will reduce the risk of homes and business being flooded by stormwater runoff. • \$37.6 million 2025 - 2046 Protecting secondary flow paths We will manage secondary flow paths in a proactive manner so that they are available when the primary network is overwhelmed.
+Residents will understand the function and importance of secondary flow paths.
+Image: A start of the start of \$10.8 million 2021 - 2051 Maintain status quo Known areas of flooding will not be addressed and residents will continue to be exposed to flood risks.
+X N/A Not planned